mattscripted/til/cheat-sheets/tech-lead.md

   - What's going well?
   - What challenges are you having?
   - Is there anything you would like to talk about?
+- Keep on pushing things forward, even if it's just another conversation or clarification

 ### Monitor progress